matt0002/Collateral-Sensitivity-Networks/README.md

     py -3 -m pip install numpy scikit-learn pandas openpyxl xlsxwriter plotly dash seaborn
     ```

-4. Download the repository as a zip file and save the unzipped file in the new directory CSNA
-5. To run the code:
+4. To run the code:

     ```powershell
     py dash_main.py
     ```

-6. ctrl+click on the https link that shows in terminal.
+5. ctrl+click on the https link that shows in terminal.

 # Introduction to ICSP: